JonathanWillnow/european_factor_stockpicking_screener/README.md

 `conda env update --file sraper_env.yml --prune`

 Since the requirements for the Dash-App are also contained in the environment.yml, I recommend to use the environment.yml file if you just want to have a look at the tasks and processes involved in the building of the final product.
 If you want to try the scraping, go ahead but keep in mind that it will take several hours/ days to scrape all the stocks and at least hours to scrape the corresponding metrics and numbers.
+Also, you might into problems since some files like geckodriver need to be installed on your machine to execute all the scraping.

 ## Usage of pytask
 Througggout the project I will make use of pytask.
 I even used pytask for scraping and showed that it works, but I also implemented all functionality in the form of scripts.